espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 ---
 * **Connect to external access point**
 	* `station_connect.py` script configures ESP peripheral in WiFi station mode and connects to an external AP with user-provided credentials.
-	* This script also runs DHCP client that obtains IP address from an external AP.
 	* The script accepts arguments such as SSID, password, optionally BSSID of an external AP, wpa3 support and listen interval (AP beacon intervals).
 For example:
 		```
 		$ python station_connect.py 'xyz' 'xyz123456' --bssid='e5:6c:67:3c:cf:65' --is_wpa3_supported=True --listen_interval=3